-This episode is the second in a special three-part pop-up series performed live with musicians from the Boston Symphony Orchestra at Tanglewood Music Center in Lenox, Massachusetts, in front of a very excited audience of children and grown-ups.
+This episode is the second in a special three-part pop-up series performed live with musicians from the Boston Symphony Orchestra at Tanglewood in Lenox, Massachusetts, in front of a very excited audience of children and grown-ups.

 Think about a time you worked hard to learn something new, like tying your shoes or reading all by yourself.

 Picking up and mastering a new skill takes a lot of practice.
 And as we’re about to hear, it also can take you on an adventure!

 Our story is called “Practice Makes Progress.”
 Versions of this folktale originally come from the Antilles: a chain of islands in the West Indies.

 Joining us on Tanglewood stage was a trio of musicians from the Boston Symphony Orchestra — second bassoonist Suzanne Nelsen, flutist Cindy Meyers, and second horn Rachel Childers — plus a quartet of all-star actors: Lauren Ambrose, Jane Kaczmarek, Thomas Sadoski and Campbell Scott.